 There is much hype and hoopla about how Millennials are different from other generations, and how businesses are adapting to meet their unique needs.
-As a follow-up to our Good Science, Great Practice session on diversity, we will explore the science of what is and what is not different for this generation and use this to have a group discussion on what companies should do to address the generation gap.
+As a follow-up to our Science & Practice session on diversity, we will explore the science of what is and what is not different for this generation and use this to have a group discussion on what companies should do to address the generation gap.
 This session addresses questions such as: How are Millennials really different than other generations?
 What beliefs do we have about this generation that are wrong?
 Will Millenials adapt to the workforce, or must the workforce adapt to Millenials?
 Do we see the same generational dynamic in Asia?
 What key practices should companies in Asia adapt for this generation?

 Innovation is top of mind for leaders driving growth.
 In the quest for innovation, many try to follow "best practices" of companies identified as innovative by the media or by their peers.
 More often than not, this fails to translate into sustainable improvement or economic value.
 This session provides line and function leaders with practical insights based on hundreds of academic studies looking at what drives innovation in companies, team and individuals.
 It seeks to answer questions such as: Does structure help or hinder innovation?
 How does company culture impact innovation?
 What really makes individuals more innovative?
 How can leaders design job for greater innovation?